 Good Samaritan Society - George Quality Metrics

 Minimizes Pressure Ulcers

-This is an indication of the percent of long-term patients which have pressure ulcers.
-We've found that pressure ulcers are a reliable measure of quality of care.
+This datapoint indicates the percent of long-term patients who developed new or worsened pressure ulcers.
+We've found that pressure ulcers are a reliable barometer of nursing care quality.

 Minimizes Serious Falls

 In Good Samaritan Society - George, 3.69% of Patients had Serious Falls